7 Finished Basement Ideas to Inspire YouPosted on July 8, 2014

 You’ll be a floor or two below the spaces where you’re likely to be interrupted or just preoccupied with your busy life.
 You could also create a space to practice meditation or just sit quietly and read.
 If you’re into Zumba or if dancing is your preferred form of exercise, you can turn your basement into a dance floor–maybe even install surround sound.

 No matter what your plans are, make sure you work with your contractor during the design phase to ensure everything will fit as intended.
-This includes any gym equipment you want to include!
+This includes the basement flooring options as well as any gym equipment you want to include!
 Make sure you measure it so you know it will fit in the basement, which tends to have a lower ceiling than the rest of the home.

 4. Child’s Playroom

 When designing a child’s playroom, think about creating a space that can grow with your child.
 Consider using chalkboard paint on one of the walls, which is popular with any age.
 Shelving and storage is a must, so be sure to have ample amounts of both.
 Consider storage benches, which can serve a dual purpose and keep the downstairs tidy.

 Think about turning your basement into a fun spot for games and social gatherings.
 Whether you want to make it a play-date spot for the kids or a fun place to hang out and play darts, a finished basement can make staying home a lot more fun (and hey, maybe that will save you money in the long run!).

 An attractive game room, or any other possible versions of a finished basement, can add value and interest to potential buyers when it comes time to sell your home.
 On the other hand, unfinished basements often limit how you can use the space and can detract from your home’s appeal and value.
 This is one of the reasons why keeping an unfinished basement could be a mistake.

 6. Family Media Room